• Home

 Step 2: Layer the Vegetables and Meat

-Don’t be tempted to toss everything in at once.
-The layering is doing work — it’s controlling how heat and liquid reach each ingredient throughout the cook time.
+It might be tempting to throw everything in all at once.
+However, the layered ingredients are controlling the rate of heat and liquid exposure to each ingredient throughout the cooking time.

 Step 3: Make the First Gravy

-In a small bowl or measuring cup, whisk together one packet of brown gravy mix, 1 cup of cold water, and the garlic powder until combined.
-Pour this evenly over the roast and vegetables.
+In a measuring cup, blend one packet of brown gravy mix with 1 cup of cold water and the garlic powder.
+Whisk until combined.
+Pour this mix evenly over the roast and veggies.
+Any liquid that is left over after cooking will be normal.

 Step 4: Cook on Low for 7 Hours